1964 British Guiana general election

 General elections were held in British Guiana on 7 December 1964.
-They saw the People's Progressive Party win 24 of the 53 seats.
-However, the People's National Congress (22 seats) and United Force (7 seats) were able to form a coalition government with a working majority.
+They saw the People's Progressive Party (PPP) win 24 of the 53 seats.
+However, the People's National Congress (PNC) (22 seats) and United Force (UF) (7 seats) were able to form a coalition government with a working majority.
 Despite losing the elections, Prime Minister and PPP leader Cheddi Jagan refused to resign, and had to be removed by Governor Richard Luyt, with Forbes Burnham replacing him.
 Voter turnout was 97.0%.

 Electoral system

 The elections followed constitutional reforms and the re-establishment of the House of Assembly, which had been abolished in 1953, replacing the bicameral Legislature.
 The House had 54 members; the Speaker and 53 members elected by proportional representation.
-The Speaker was elected from amongst the original elected members, and then gave up their elected seat to be replaced by a member of their own party.
+The Speaker was elected from amongst the original elected members.

+Four days prior to the election, Governor Richard Luyt declared that he would exercise his discretionary powers under the Royal prerogative to appoint the Premier after the election and that it might not be the leader of the party with the most votes.
+Jagan criticised the announcement, stating that the Governor had entered the political arena in a way that The Queen would never have done.